Elijas/auto-youtube-subscription-playlist/README.md

-# NOTICE: An updated version 2 is [released](https://github.com/Elijas/auto-youtube-subscription-playlist-2)!
+# An updated version 2 is [released](https://github.com/Elijas/auto-youtube-subscription-playlist-2)!
 Setup and usage is simplified (now it is one script, doesn't use gmail anymore).

 ---